 If a student withdraws or is dismissed from the institution, a calculation will be performed to determine the amount of financial assistance the student earned, based solely on the length of time attended.
 If the amount of aid received is greater than the amount earned, a portion of the Title IV proceeds must be returned.
-The percentage of Title IV aid to be returned is equal to the number of calendar days that were attended in a semester divided by the number of total calendar days in that semester.
-Scheduled breaks of more than five consecutive days are excluded from the calculation.
+The percentage of Title IV aid to be returned is equal to the number of calendar days that were attended in a semester divided by the number of total calendar days are excluded from the calculation.
 No return of Title IV money will occur if the amount of aid earned exceeds 60 percent; at that point, 100 percent is considered earned.
 This policy is independent of the Institution Refund Policy.